Combinatorial aspects of the linkage principle for general linear supergroups: Introduction

-In Section 1 we show that these maps $\psi_k$ are $G_{ev}$-morphisms, and in Section 2 we show that there is a plethora of explicit $G_{ev}$-primitive vectors $\pi_{I|J}$ in the domain of the maps $\psi_k$ and that all $G_{ev}$-primitive vectors in the codomain of $\psi_k$ are linear combinations of explicit vectors $\overline{\pi}_{I|J}$.
+In Section 2, we show that there are a plethora of explicit $G_{ev}$-primitive vectors $\pi_{I|J}$ in the domain of the maps $\psi_k$ and that all $G_{ev}$-primitive vectors in the codomain of $\psi_k$ are linear combinations of explicit vectors $\overline{\pi}_{I|J}$.

-In Section 3 we compute images $\psi_k(\pi_{I|J})$ and establish preliminary results relating surjectivity of $\psi_k$ to the strong linkage for $G$.
-In Section 4 we establish results related to the strong linkage principle in the case when the weight $\la$ is $(I|J)$-robust.
-This case is easier to handle, since there is a basis of $G_{ev}$-primitive vectors consisting of vectors $\overline{\pi}_{I|J}$, but the main idea of the strong linkage is already visible in this case.
+In Section 3, we compute images $\psi_k(\pi_{I|J})$ and establish preliminary results relating surjectivity of $\psi_k$ to the strong linkage for $G$.

+In Section 4, we demonstrate results related to the strong linkage principle when the weight $\lambda$ is $(I|J)$-robust.
+This case is easier to handle since there is a basis of $G_{ev}$-primitive vectors consisting of vectors $\overline{\pi}_{I|J}$.
+The main idea of the strong linkage is already visible in this case.

-In Section 5 we consider only polynomial weights $\la$ and $\la_{I|J}$ and apply combinatorial techniques (using tableaux, Clausen order, pictures) to prove statements related to the linkage principle for $G$.
+In Section 5, we consider only polynomial weights $\lambda$ and $\lambda_{I|J}$ corresponding to $(m|n)$-hook partititions, and apply combinatorial techniques (using tableaux, Clausen order, pictures) to prove statements related to the linkage principle for $G$ and the corresponding Schur superalgebras.

-In Section 6 we formulate a few results connecting our previous investigations to the linkage principle for general linear supergroups over ground fields $F$ of characteristic $p>2$.
+In Section 6, we formulate a few results connecting our previous investigations to the linkage principle for general linear supergroups over ground fields $F$ of characteristic $p>2$.